Congress introduces bill to prevent hot car deaths | Where Orlando Turns First For Breaking News, Weather, and Traffic

-WASHINGTON - New legislation on Capitol Hill aims to equip cars with technology that could help save the lives of children.
+WASHINGTON - New legislation on Capitol Hill aims to equip cars with technology that could help save the lives of kids.

 More than 800 children have died from heatstroke in hot cars since 1990, according to Kidsandcars.org.